-Having access to cell data while traveling overseas is often complicated, slow, limited, and/or expensive.
-Even in the US, fast, reliable coverage everywhere is far from certain once you get outside major metro areas.
+Having access to cell data while traveling overseas is often complicated, slow, limited, and expensive.
+Even in the United States, fast, reliable coverage everywhere is far from certain once you get outside major metro areas.

 Fortunately, there are many travel apps that don’t need a real-time data connection at all.
-Instead, they can be synced via Wi-Fi in advance, then used in offline mode while on the move, saving money and frustration.
+Instead, they can be synced via WiFi in advance then used in offline mode while on the move, saving money and frustration during your travels.

 Here are 11 of the most useful examples, and there are many others depending on your needs.
 All are available on at least iOS and Android.

-Google Maps has a checkered history when it comes to its offline abilities, but recent versions bought back support for unlimited saved areas, and added offline turn-by-turn navigation.
+Google Maps has a checkered history when it comes to its offline abilities, but 2018 and 2019 versions brought back support for unlimited saved areas and added offline turn-by-turn navigation.

 It's easy to pick towns, cities, or regions, sync them to your phone, then get driving directions even in flight mode.
-You won't get cycling, public transport, or walking directions without a connection, unfortunately, but can still see where you are on the map in real-time.
+However, you won't get cycling, public transport, or walking directions without a connection, unfortunately, but can still see where you are on the map in real-time.

 Originally developed by Nokia, Here WeGo is likely the best offline navigation app out there.
-Unlike Google's offering, it can give directions for walking, cycling, and public transit even while offline, and downloading map data for entire regions or countries is very straightforward.
+Unlike Google Maps, it can give directions for walking, cycling, and public transit even while offline, and downloading map data for entire regions or countries is very straightforward.

-Directions are generally accurate, although when you're offline, it helps to have the exact address of the place you're going, not just a name.
+Directions are generally accurate.
+However, when you're offline, it helps to have the exact address of the place you're going, not just a name.
 Also, pay attention to the storage requirements for this app since you'll need plenty of space on your phone if you want to download maps for several countries.

-XE Currency is another long-time favorite, this time for making currency conversions quickly and easily.
-Add the currencies you'll likely use to the app's database; then you use the free app anywhere you want to.
-Rates update whenever you're connected.
+XE Currency is a long-time favorite for making currency conversions quickly and easily.
+Before you head out, add the currencies you'll likely use to the app's database; then you use the free app offline anywhere you want.

 If you're looking for a travel guide, check out Triposo.
-It grabs information from Wikipedia, Wikitravel, and elsewhere, and bundles it all together into a useful, easy-to-use offline guide.
+It bundles information from Wikipedia, Wikitravel, and elsewhere all together into an easy-to-use offline guide.

 Whenever you're planning a trip, you'll inevitably end up saving a lot of information about your intended destination—restaurant recommendations, places to go, navigation information, and more.
 To ensure you can access it all offline, install the Pocket browser extension and app.

 When it comes to translation, Google Translate is the stand-out performer.
-Both the iOS and Android versions let you download 50+ different language packs, allowing for quick translation of words and phrases when on the move.
+Both the iOS and Android versions let you download over 50 different language packs, allowing for quick translation of words and phrases when on the move.

 While offline, you can either type in the words you'd like to translate, or just point your phone camera at a menu, sign, or other printed material.
 If you're traveling somewhere you don't speak the language, it's an absolute lifesaver in many situations—especially when you feel lost.

 There’s even an offline app to help you get online.
-The paid version of Wifi Map lets you download its database of Wi-fi locations for entire cities ahead of time, so that you can fire up the app when you’re away from home and find the nearest hotspot.
+The paid version of Wifi Map lets you download its database of WiFi locations for entire cities ahead of time so that you can fire up the app when you’re away from home and find the nearest WiFi hotspot.

-The American Red Cross has developed a small range of health-based apps, with the most useful for travelers based around first aid.
+The American Red Cross has developed a small range of health-based apps, and the most useful for travelers are based around first aid.

-It's pretty hard to avoid TripAdvisor when planning a vacation—its the 800-pound gorilla of restaurant, accommodation, and attraction reviews.
+It's pretty hard to avoid TripAdvisor when planning a vacation—it is the leading website for restaurant, accommodation, and attraction reviews.
 You'll usually come across it from a Google search, but if you want offline access, it's worth downloading the company's app as well.